 Backups

 All managed databases are backed up daily at 3:00 AM UTC.
-Backups are retained for 7 days and stored on the same regional VM.
+Backups are retained for 7 days and stored on the same Prev database host.

 • PostgreSQL: pg_dump compressed backups